 Click on the links below to take you to the particular section.

 What is arthritis?

 Arthritis is a general term covering more than 100 different conditions.

 The term arthritis literally means inflammation of a joint, but is generally used to describe any condition in which there is damage to the cartilage.
 Inflammation is the body's natural response to injury.
 The warning signs that inflammation presents are redness, swelling, heat and pain.

 The cartilage is a padding that absorbs stress.
 The proportion of cartilage damage and synovial inflammation varies with the type and stage of arthritis.
 Usually the pain early on is due to inflammation.
 In the later stages, when the cartilage is worn away, most of the pain comes from the mechanical friction of raw bones rubbing on each other.
 The Birmingham Hip Resurfacing (BHR) is a bone-conserving surgical treatment option for patients who suffer from the latter stages of arthritis.
 Developed by Derek McMinn in 1997, the Birmingham Hip Resurfacing (BHR) is the first widely successful hip resurfacing device.
-Mr McMinn's first 1000 BHRs at 15 years show a staggering survivorship of 95.8% across both genders.
+Professor McMinn's first 1000 BHRs at 15 years show a staggering survivorship of 95.8% across both genders.
 In males only this rises to 98% at 15 years with the Birmingham Hip Resurfacing implanted by Derek McMinn.

 What are the different types of arthritis?

 There are over 100 different types of arthritis.
 The most common are: